 When we first picked up the van from Van Haus, we noticed that the seats were a little difficult to swivel compared to our previous Sprinter-based RV but didn’t worry about it at the time.
 However, in the coming weeks, the seats became almost impossible to rotate while sitting on them – it would take all the effort I could put into them and they were nearly as difficult to rotate when not seated in them.
 It also became apparent that the plastic disc that was sandwiched between the two plates was getting rubbed raw and marred.
 I pointed out this issue to Erik at Van Haus, but he merely seemed to think that we were turning them the wrong way or binding up the wires – neither was true.

-Looking on the web, I found that the folks at FarOutRide.com had done a comparison of the four swivel platform options, including the ones we have from SwivelsRUs.
+Looking on the web, I found that the folks at FarOutRide.com have done a comparison of the four swivel platform options, including the ones we have from SwivelsRUs.
 They found that all four had some degree of free play or wobble.
 They actually used the SwivelsRUs model for over two years before switching it out for the Scopema model mostly because of how it’s 1-1/4″ lower and “went from a kind-of-awkward-but-that’s-OK driving position back to a normal driving position” and feel that it’s much better for driving comfort.
 That sounds tempting and I may try it eventually.
 I am certainly experiencing discomfort in my driving position but I think it’s because of how I can’t put the seat back far enough to extend my legs comfortably.
 (More on that later.)

-I should note that Van Haus decided to move the jack that was originally stored under the passenger seat to a cabinet in the garage portion but after investigating it, I found that it was no trouble to insert or remove the jack from under the seat by merely adjusting the seat fully forward.
-So, to save space elsewhere, I moved the jack back and added a couple of other related items under the seat, like the tire repair kit.
+I should note here that Van Haus decided to move the jack that was originally stored under the passenger seat to a cabinet in the garage portion but after investigating it, I found that it was no trouble to insert or remove the jack from under the seat by merely adjusting the seat fully forward.
+So, to save space elsewhere, I moved the jack back and added a couple of other related items under the seat, like my air compressor and tire repair kit.
 There’s lots of space there and it’s easy enough to get into – shame to use precious cabinet space elsewhere.

 |In 2019, the available factory options for the radio/stereo/navigation unit weren’t great and the display screen was rather small.
 (The screen size is particularly important for easily viewing the rear view while backing up.)
 It sounds like the 2020+ models have a better option now, but for the 2019 build I chose the just-above-base AM/FM/CD w/screen model which was supposedly easier to swap out for an aftermarket system than the absolute base unit.
 Unfortunately, this base build didn’t include steering wheel controls.